xmos/fwk_voice/modules/lib_aec/doc/src/getting_started.rst

 Getting and Building
 ####################

-This repo is got as part of the parent ``sw_avona`` repo clone.
-It is compiled as a static library as part of sw_avona compilation process.
+This repo is got as part of the parent ``fwk_voice`` repo clone.
+It is compiled as a static library as part of fwk_voice compilation process.

 To include ``lib_aec`` in an application as a static library, the generated ``libfwk_voice_module_lib_aec.a`` can then be linked into the